 \subsection{Over-smoothing Analysis}

-To verify that our method is immune to the over-smoothing problem, we conduct model depth experiments on four datasets.
-Specifically, we compare classical methods (GCN, GAT) and high-order methods (H2GNN), which obtain high-order information through stacking, while our method obtains high-order information by increasing path length.
-Fig.~\ref{Fig: smooth} shows the performance of all methods at different model depths (path lengths).
-As can be seen, the performance of classical GNNs rapidly decrease with increasing model depth, showing a significant over-smoothing phenomenon.
-For H2GCN, as the model depth increases from 2 layers to 8 layers, the performance declines gradually, hinting at the suspicion of falling into over-smoothing.
-When the model depth exceeds 16 layers, memory overflow occurs in the model.
+To validate the immunity of our method against the over-smoothing problem, we conduct model depth experiments on four datasets.
+Specifically, we compare with classical methods (GCN, GAT) and high-order methods (H2GNN), which acquire high-order information through stacking, while our method achieves it by increasing path length.
+Figure~\ref{Fig: smooth} shows the performance of all methods at varying model depths (path lengths).
+It is evident that classical GNNs exhibit a rapid decline in performance as the model depth increases, indicating a significant over-smoothing phenomenon.
+For H2GCN, with an increase in model depth from 2 to 8 layers, there is a gradual decline in performance, suggesting potential susceptibility to over-smoothing.
+When the model depth exceeds 16 layers, it leads to memory overflow within the model.
 In contrast, our method shows stable performance with increasing path length, indicating its immunity to the over-smoothing problem.